Centers of Gravity Calculator

 All fields are explained in user manual section Customers.

-Most models used in practice had (far) less than 5,000 customers.
-User manual section Customers gives data aggregation suggestions.
+Most models have (far) less than 5,000 customers.
+Read user manual section Customers for data aggregation suggestions.

 Excel aggregation file does the same and may provide you some more calculations insight.